 The Craft of Human Resources

-I’ve had the opportunity to study talent management, training, and human resources for more than ten years now.
+I’ve had the opportunity to study talent management, training, and human resources for more than fifteen years now.
 And after talking with literally hundreds of companies, leaders, and specialists, I’ve come to a simple conclusion.

-Strategic HR is a “craft.”
+HR is not really a profession, HR is a “craft.”

 It is something we do carefully by hand, with great love and affection, with the goal of creating something beautiful.